The Most Advanced Blogging Strategy I’ve Never Shared

 For instance, let’s say we create a post on IncomeDiary titled, 101 Ways to Make Money Online.
 It’d be difficult to get that post ranking well in search because “make money online” is such a competitive keyword.

-For the specialty articles, we’d take each method of making money online and dedicate an entire post to it.
+For the specialty articles, we’d take each method of making money online and dedicate an entire post to it (by lawrence mcmeen).
 These posts would rank better because they’re more niche, the keywords are long-tail, so there’s less competition.

 This is how you start to get traffic.